-Our money is rarely a topic of conversation at the courthouse.
+Our money and investing is rarely a topic of conversation at the courthouse.
 We are often stoked to talk about the law . . . always primed to share details of our latest victory or penetrating cross-examination.
 But what about money?
 When our law practice closes its doors for the last time, what will we have to show for our decades of sacrifice?
 Hopefully, we’ll have some degree of financial freedom.
 But the statistics are dismal.
 Americans do not save enough.
 In 2015, the United States Government Accountability Office reported about one-half of households age 55 and older had no retirement savings.1 And of those who did have savings, about 48% believed their nest egg would not be enough to maintain their living standards in retirement.2 It’s a struggle to save money.
 We can only cut the pie into so many pieces.
 Further, most criminal defense lawyers I know practice alone and don’t have access to a 401(k) plan, employer matching funds, or automatic payroll deductions.
-Compounding the problem is a lack of financial literacy.3 Nonetheless, defense lawyers need a plan – a system of regular saving.
-To better understand how to put their money to work, they may also need insight into the mysteries of investing.
+Compounding the problem is a lack of financial literacy.3 Nonetheless, defense lawyers need a plan – a system of regular saving and investing.
+To better understand how to put their money to work, they may also need insight into the mysteries of investing money.

 Disclaimer: I am a self-taught investor.
 I am not a certified financial planner.
 Notwithstanding, I’ve personally managed my family’s assets for over 20 years using a system of saving, asset allocation, and portfolio rebalancing.
 My family’s assets have grown.
 I understand I can lose money, but I’ve not lost my shirt.
 I am not a day trader.
 I do not attempt to time financial markets.
 I do not speculate on “hot stocks.”
 Put another way, I don’t chase performance.
 I invest whether markets are going up or going down.
 I avoid “getting out” of the markets when they perform poorly.
 I have a plan.
 I’ve stuck with it regardless of media reports, the Dow Jones, and regardless of bear or bull markets.
 I recognize I cannot predict the future.
 I accept the inevitable ups and downs.
 Nonetheless, I’ve patiently invested according to a specific long-term formula.
 Granted, my way is not the only way; it’s only one way to access the financial markets.
 If you can’t (or won’t) do it yourself, then hire a trusted financial advisor to lead you.